Idaho officials want to cap hundreds of artesian wells

 The Senate Resources and Environment Committee on Monday unanimously approved moving ahead with legislation that will alter a 1987 law with an expired cost-sharing provision.

-Idaho Department of Water Resources Director Gary Spackman says the change is needed to boost pressure in aquifers and avoid confusion about whether the state will pay for capping wells on private land.
+Idaho Department of Water Resources Director Gary Spackman told lawmakers the change is needed to boost pressure in aquifers and avoid confusion about whether the state will partially pay for capping wells on private land.
+He said a cost-sharing provision that expired in 1992 needs to be removed from the 1987 statute.

-Spackman says capping wells will avoid wasting water and could help the Bruneau hot springsnail.

 Most Read Local Stories